Tracer (Overwatch): Video games

 Tracer debuted as a playable character in the video game Heroes of the Storm in its April 2016 update, nearly a month prior to the release of Overwatch.
 PC Gamer's Chris Thursten called her inclusion in the game a marketing move but noted that Tracer felt different than other MOBA characters as a result of her origin in a first-person shooter.
 He praised her inclusion as a legitimate addition to the roster, writing that she "introduces a bunch of new ideas to Heroes of the Storm that elevate her above traditional preorder bonus fluff".

 The video game Overwatch lacks a traditional campaign or story mode; its lore and character backgrounds, including Tracer's, are instead shown through its map design and character voice lines.

 In April 2017, Blizzard launched Uprising, a seasonal event that included an eponymous player versus environment co-op game mode.
 The default version of the mode limits players to four characters; Tracer, Torbjörn, Reinhardt, and Mercy.
 The limitation to these characters was due to the mode being a portrayal of the King's Row Uprising event from Overwatch's past.
 In this story element set seven years before the events in the main game, Tracer—then known as Cadet Oxton—works alongside the other three characters in her first mission as a member of Overwatch.
 The strike team is tasked with thwarting an attack on London perpetrated by an extremist group.

+Tracer again appeared in the Overwatch 2, which is set to expand the Overwatch narrative with a player versus environment (PvE) mode.